cyrichardson/docs-cloud-keep/api-docs/getting-started/concepts.rst

 Consumer
 ~~~~~~~~

-A consumer provides a method to register as an interested party for a
+A *consumer* is registered as an interested party for a container.
+For example,
-container.
-For example, when a Load Balancer uses a certificate bundle stored
+when a Load Balancer uses a certificate bundle stored in |product name|, the
-in |product name|, the load balancer registers itself as a consumer of the
+load balancer registers itself as a consumer of the certificate container.
+You
-certificate container.

-You can get a list of consumers for a container by submitting a
+can view all of the registered consumers of a container by submitting a
-:ref:`retrieve consumers <get-containers-consumers>` API request
+:ref:`retrieve consumers <get-containers-consumers>` API request.

-To prevent unexpected service problems, notify all
+To prevent unexpected service problems, notify all consumers before you delete
-consumers before you delete a container.
+a container.